 Seller’s Stamp Duty (SSD)

-In February 2010, the Government imposed SSD on sellers who buy (or acquire) residential properties on or after 20 February 2010 and sell (or disposed of) them within one year of acquisition.
-SSD is applied on sale of residential property within the holding period, as part of the Government’s measures to ensure a stable and sustainable property market.
+In February 2010, the Government introduced SSD on sellers who buy (or acquire) residential properties on or after 20 February 2010 and sell (or disposed of) them within one year of acquisition.
+SSD is applied on sale of residential property within the holding period.
 The SSD was revised on 30 August 2010, 13 January 2011, and 10 March 2017.

 Additional Buyer’s Stamp Duty (ABSD)

 The Government introduced ABSD on 8 December 2011.
 It aims to moderate demand for residential property, thereby ensuring that residential property remains affordable for Singaporeans and that prices move in tandem with economic fundamentals.
 ABSD applies on top of BSD payable on the purchase of immovable residential properties in Singapore.
 The ABSD rates were last revised on 6 July 2018 to stabilise the residential property market and avert the risk of a more drastic price correction in the future, which could have a destabilising effect on the economy.

 The relevant BSD, SSD and ABSD rates can be found on IRAS website at www.iras.gov.sg.